IronCoreLabs/ironcorelabs.github.io/technology/index.md

 **In the future, each of us will control who can access our data.**

-Imagine a time where we grant our doctor access to our medical records and then, when we switch doctors, we revoke the first doctor's access.
-More importantly, we track who those doctors shared our data with, including third-parties like insurers, billing companies, cloud software companies, outsourced labs, research institutions, and so on. **We wouldn't just trust these folks with our data: we'd monitor how they use it, and revoke their access if they abuse the privilege.**
+Imagine granting your doctor access to your medical records, then revoking that access when you switch doctors.
+More importantly, suppose you could track other parties with whom your doctor shared data, including insurers, billing companies, cloud software companies, outsourced labs, research institutions, and so on. **You wouldn’t need to just trust these folks with your data: you could monitor how they use it, and you could revoke their access if they abuse the privilege.**

 Businesses, Governments, and other organizations need to control their data every bit as much as we do.
 Trusting sensitive data to yet another cloud service provider is a huge leap of faith.
 Each new service complicates an organization's ability to understand their risks and who has access to their data.
 Without that understanding, they can't meet contractual and regulatory requirements around privacy and security.